Grimshaw v. Ford Motor Co.: Appeal

 In discussing the appellate court findings of fact Schwartz (1990) notes that the appellate court was under strict rules of interpretation.
 He states:

 For reasons quite beyond the court's control, its opinion must be treated cautiously as a source of actual facts.
 Because the defendant was appealing a jury verdict in favor of the plaintiffs, the court was under an obligation to view all the evidence in a way most favorable to the plaintiffs and essentially to ignore evidence in the record that might be favorable to the defendant.
 See id. at 773, 820, 174 Cal.
 Rptr. at 359, 388.
-In fact, Ford's basic position at trial-which the court's opinion at no point mentions-was that the approaching car (a Ford Galaxie) had not slowed down at all, and had struck the Gray car at a speed in excess of 50 miles per hour.
+In fact, Ford's basic position at trial-which the court's opinion at no point mentions-was that the approaching car (a Ford Galaxie) had not slowed down at all, and had struck the Gray car at a speed in excess of 50 mph.
 There was an enormous amount of evidence at trial supporting each of the parties' factual claims as to the Galaxie's closing speed.
-Had the jury accepted Ford's speed estimate, there would not have been much of an issue of crashworthiness: for the plaintiffs' position throughout trial was that even a state-of-the-art fuel system could not maintain integrity in a 50 mile-per hour collision.
+Had the jury accepted Ford's speed estimate, there would not have been much of an issue of crashworthiness: for the plaintiffs' position throughout trial was that even a state-of-the-art fuel system could not maintain integrity in a 50 mph collision.